-Black Prairie WMA is a 5,673-acre area located in Lowndes County near Brooksville.
-The WMA is located within the Blackland Prairie soil region and is owned and managed by the MDWFP.
+Black Prairie WMA is a 5,673-acre area located in County near Brooksville.
+The WMA is located within the B Prairie soil region and is owned and managed by the MDW

-Black Prairie offers an October gun hunt by special permit only.
-This hunt has provided very high success rates during the past several years.
-Hunters who check in a legal doe during their permitted hunt have the opportunity to harvest one legal buck during their hunt or during a special December buck only hunt.
-Archery and youth gun is open to the public during a late January hunt.
+Black Prairie offers an October gun hunt by specia only.
+This hunt has provided very high success rates du past several years.
+Hunters who check in a legal doe dur permitted hunt have the opportunity to harvest one le during their hunt or during a special December buck on Archery and youth gun is open to the public during a late January hunt.
 Legal bucks are those with an inside spread of at least 12 inches or main beam length of at least 15 inches.
 For hunters less than 16 years of age, one of the three buck bag limit may be any antlered buck.